MicrosoftDocs/SupportArticles-docs/Teams/files/access-files-tab-errors.md

 ---
 # Errors when selecting the Files tab on a Teams channel

-When you select the Files tab on a team's channel in Microsoft Teams, you receive some error messages.
-This article lists some common error messages and provides resolutions that you can try.
+This article lists some common error messages that you receive when you select the **Files** tab on a team's channel in Microsoft Teams, and it provides resolutions that you can try.

 ## Error: The object specified does not belong to a list